 Maryland has a great deal to gain from smart investments in improved energy efficiency.
 In fact, every dollar invested in energy efficiency can yield up to $4 in savings for individual consumers.

 In order to take advantage of its full potential for energy efficiency, the state adopted the Maryland PIRG-backed EmPOWER Maryland Act in 2008, establishing clear energy efficiency goals for the state.
 However, the Public Service Commission (PSC), the agency responsible for overseeing the bulk of EmPOWER Maryland’s energy savings goals, has failed to properly manage efforts by the state’s five investor-owned utilities to meet efficiency targets.
-If current programs do not improve, Maryland risks missing its 2015 energy savings target.

 Tools & Resources

 If energy efficiency makes so much sense, why aren't we already doing it?Maryland PIRG

 Solutions to rising utility rates, blackouts, and environmental damageMaryland PIRG